iapyeh/sshscript/syntax.md

 ## $.exit(code=0)

-Starts from v1.1.14, $.exit() would end the main process of sshscript.
+Starting from v1.1.14, $.exit() would end the main process of sshscript.
 The given code is the exit code.
 You can call $.exit(1) to indicate an error state of exiting.

 ## $.include(filepath)